HughG/holygradle-plugins/developer-readme.md

 artifactoryUsername=<username>
 artifactoryPassword=<encrypted artifactory password>
 ```

+The 'chosenDevEnvVersion' should be, e.g., "VS120" to use the C++ compiler from Visual Studio 2013.

 Run 'gw tasks'.
 You may need to supply proxy arguments if it's the first time you've run this version of Gradle
 (e.g., 'gw -Dhttp.proxyHost=proxyserver -Dhttp.proxyPort=8080').